GeorgeWL/georgelangham.me.github.io/README.md

 ## Thanks

 Thanks to [Steve Francia](https://github.com/spf13) for creating Hugo and the awesome community around the project.
-And also thanks to [Bootstrapious](http://bootstrapious.com/) for creating this awesome theme.
+And also thanks to [Bootstrapious](http://bootstrapious.com/) for creating this awesome theme and [Kishan B](https://github.com/kishaningithub) for Porting it to Hugo.